openglbook/openglbook.com/_includes/chapter-2-content.md

-Now we're getting to the core of the `CreateVBO` function and we start generating buffers by a call to `glGenBuffers`, which generates our buffers in the GPU’s memory.
+Now we're getting to the core of the `CreateVBO` function and we start generating buffers by a call to `glGenBuffers`, which generates our buffers in the GPU's memory.
 Here's its function prototype, retrieved from the OpenGL SDK
 documentation:

 {% gist 11134858 %}